Wuxhu11/LittleTiger/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    An Overview of Federated Learning.
+    Illustration of Federated Learning.
 </div>

+**An Overview of My Research**

+Overall, my research

 My research centers on how to build a collaborative network of multiple clients in cross-silo settings:
 <ul>